 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-The side effects seen in the mother are generally mild.
-There are no known side effects on the unborn or newborn baby.
+The side effects seen in the mother are generally of a mild severity.
+There are no known side effects on the unborn or new-born baby.

-The following side effects may happen with this medicine:
+The following side effects may happen with this medicine.

-Very common (may affect more than 1 in 10 people)
+Very common (affects more than 1 in 10 people)

-- Feeling sick (nausea).
+• Feeling sick (nausea).

-Common (may affect less than 1 in 10 people)
+Common (affects less than 1 in 10 people)

-- Headache.
+- Headache

-- Feeling dizzy.
+- Feeling dizzy

-- Hot flushes.
+- Hot flushes

-- Being sick (vomiting).
+- Being sick (vomiting)

-- Fast heart beat.
+- Fast heartbeat

 - Low blood pressure.
-Signs may include feeling dizzy or light-headed.
+Signs may include feeling dizzy or light-headed

-- A reaction at the site where the injection was given.
+- A reaction at the site where the injection was given

 - High blood sugar.

-Uncommon (may affect less than 1 in 100 people)
+Uncommon (affects less than 1 in 100 people)

-- High temperature (fever).
+- High temperature (fever)

-- Difficulty sleeping (insomnia).
+- Difficulty sleeping (insomnia)

-- Itching.
+- Itching

 - Rash.

-Rare (may affect less than 1 in 1,000 people)
+Rare (affects less than 1 in 1,000 people)

 - Your womb may be less able to contract after your baby has been born.
-This may cause bleeding. - Allergic reactions.
+This may cause bleeding - Allergic reactions.